top of page

 Google Maps showing directions

-Vodno (Millenium) Cross Cable Car
+(Vodno) Millenium Cross Cable Car

 The cable car moves at a speed of 6 meters per second.
+Non-working days are Monday and every last Tuesday of the month.

 Schedule for the Cable Car / Source: zicnica.jsp.com.mk, 2023